 The Philips 276E8VJSB price ranges from $230 to $280 which is great value for the money.

-If you can afford something a bit pricier, we recommend having a look at the LG 27UL500 which offers VESA mount compatibility as well as AMD FreeSync and is available around $280-$350.
+If you can afford something a bit pricier, we recommend having a look at the ASUS VG289Q which offers a fully ergonomic stand, AMD FreeSync, and wide color gamut for around $300.

 For more information and alternatives, visit our best 4K monitor buyer’s guide.

 If you don’t mind the drawbacks (lack of FreeSync and VESA mount) of the Philips 276E8VJSB, it’s an excellent 4K IPS monitor for the price as it offers a striking picture quality and smooth performance.

 Philips 276E8VJSB Specifications

 |Resolution||3840×2160 (Ultra HD)|

 |Ports||DisplayPort 1.2, 2x HDMI 2.0|